ScottGarland/alanbot/README.md

 `cd ../` <br />
 `python train.py` Executes the training. <br /><br />

-When satisfied with the training, run the interact.py file in the root directory to interact with alanbot.
+When satisfied with the training, run the interact.py file in the root directory to interact with Alan.
+Type '1' to turn on the Discord bot integration, and type anything else for the regular command line interface.

 # Tensorboard Metrics
 In the `model` folder, execute this command in the terminal to view Tensorboard: <br />